aeeckhou/shallowHRD/README.md

 ## Outputs

-## NB
+## Nota Bene

-The overall pipeline works also on BAM files with a coverage much more important.
+1. The overall pipeline works also on BAM files with a coverage much more important.
+2. The shallowHRD R script can be adapted to over kind of segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance)

+## Contact

 ## Publication